uBlockO/uBO-Filters/README.md

 # Disclaimer

-As this is a personal filterlist of mine, there maybe some filters that you disagree with and if you do, feel free to click on the `Fork` and make your own list.
+As this is a personal filterlist of mine, there maybe some filters that you disagree with and if you do, feel free to click on the `Fork` button and make your own list.